Is There a Dimmer Outlook Ahead for NiSource Inc. (NI)?

-NiSource Inc. (NYSE:NI) went up by 1.54% from its latest closing price compared to the recent 1-year high of $26.60.
-The company’s stock price has collected 1.83% of gains in the last five trading sessions.
+NiSource Inc. (NYSE:NI) went up by 0.41% from its latest closing price compared to the recent 1-year high of $26.60.
+The company’s stock price has collected -1.40% of loss in the last five trading sessions.
 Press Release reported on 08/10/21 that NiSource Declares Common and Preferred Stock Dividends

 Is It Worth Investing in NiSource Inc. (NYSE :NI) Right Now?

-NiSource Inc. (NYSE:NI) scored a price-to-earnings ratio above its average ratio, recording 48.08 x from its present earnings ratio.
+NiSource Inc. (NYSE:NI) scored a price-to-earnings ratio above its average ratio, recording 47.34 x from its present earnings ratio.
 Plus, the 36-month beta value for NI is at 0.32.
-Opinions of the stock are interesting as 7 analysts out of 13 who provided ratings for NiSource Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.